blasvicco/net/README.md

 TYPE is the activation function that we will use for the perceptron on the Net.
 You can chose between SIGMOID and TANH.
 RBMPRETRAINING is a boolean value that activate or deactivate the pretraining using RBM.
 MINERRORACCEPTED is a double value used to stop the training process when the Global Error reach the threshold.
 Remember that higher values will result in less training iterations but maybe It will no be enough to find a good solution.
-Smaller values will incress the number of iteration significantly.
+Smaller values will increment the number of iteration significantly.
 LEARNINGRATE is the gradient damping for the learning process.
 At the moment, the value apply for both, the pretraining and the backpropagation.

 Inside the main function we define the numEpoch, for this example we set it on 50 iterations.